 Previous degree: BA, International Relations and Global Studies

-Current field placement: I am working as a psychotherapist in training at Kull Initiative for Psychotherapy.
+Current practicum placement: I am working as a psychotherapist in training at Kull Initiative for Psychotherapy.

 Inspiration: The legacy of ancestral and continued queer and trans resistance in Korea inspired me to pursue my path in community healing for my fellow queer and trans Koreans, as well as other multilingual, immigrant, and low-income communities of color.”

 CSSW shoutout: I credit Zerandrian Morris and their class on advocacy in social work practice, for informing my social work practice with anti-oppressive, anti-colonial, and anti-racist theories and values.